mr-wellick/ds-and-algos-in-c/src/sorting/README.md

 - Shell sort is not stable because items that are far apart (h items apart) can move far distances, jumping earlier in the array than items that have their same value.

 - Sometimes used in embedded systems with low memory.
 Shell sort uses fixed amount of memory.

+# Advanced Sorting Algorithms

+- You can sort billions of values in seconds.
+    - Quicksort
+    - Mergesort

+- These sorts generally work as follows:

+    1. Divide the elements to be sorted into two groups of roughly equal size.
+    2. Sort each of these smaller groups of elements (conquer).
+    3. Combine the two sorted groups into one large sorted list.

+- Divide and conquer ---> Think recursion

+# Quicksort

+1. If the array contains only 0 or 1 element, return.

+2. Select an arbitrary element P from the array (typically the first element in the array).

+3. Divide: move all elements that are less than or equal to P to the left of the array.
+Move all elements greater than P to the right (this is called partitioning).

+4. Conquer: recursively repeat this process on the left sub-array and then the right sub-array.